apache/doris/docs/README.md

         </div>
         <div class="icotitle">
           <p class="t">Ultra-high<br>Concurency</p>
-          <p class="s">Without concurrent bottleneck, itcan support tens of thousands ofusers to use at the same time in thereal production environment.Through flexible resource allocationstrategy, it can meet high concurrentpoint queries and high throughputlarge queries at the same time.</p>
+          <p class="s">Without concurrent bottleneck, it can support tens of thousands of users to use at the same time in thereal production environment.
+Through flexible resource allocations trategy, it can meet high concurrent point queries and high through put large queries at the same time.</p>
         </div>
       </li>
     </ul>